Department of Work Environment

 Doctor of Science

 The doctoral program is designed to prepare research scientists with a strong orientation towards prevention and applied research.
-The program includes advanced graduate work in each of the five work environment concentrations (industrial hygiene, occupational ergonomics/safety, occupational epidemiology, work environment policy, and cleaner production and pollution prevention).
+The program includes advanced graduate work in each of five work environment options (occupational & environmental hygiene, occupational ergonomics & safety epidemiology, work environment policy and cleaner production and pollution prevention).
 Candidates will, under the direction of a faculty advisor and dissertation committee, carry out original research culminating in a doctoral dissertation.